Sonia Gomes

-Sonia Gomes (Caetanópolis, Minas Gerais,1948) is a contemporary Brazilian artist who lives and works in São Paulo, Brazil.
-She is known for her mixed media sculptures made of fabric, wires, and other objects that are either found or given to her.
+Sonia Gomes (Caetanópolis, Minas Gerais,1948) is a Brazilian contemporary artist who lives and works in São Paulo, Brazil.
+Gomes frequently employs found objects and textiles in her works, twisting, stretching, and bundling them to fashion wiry or knotty sculptural forms.

 Background

-Sonia Gomes was born in 1948 to a black mother and white father in Caetanópolis, a small town in Minas Gerais considered to be the birthplace of the textile industry in Brazil.
-Her father's family paid for her education which eventually resulted in a law degree but she credits her grandmother (on her mother's side) with her interest in art.
+Sonia Gomes was born in 1948 to a Black mother and white father in Caetanópolis, a small town in Minas Gerais considered to be the birthplace of Brazil's textile industry.
+As a child, she showed an interest in deconstructing her clothes and creating her own jewelry from leftover fabric and found materials.
+Despite this early inclination towards artistic creation, Gomes initially pursued a career in law.
+In 1994, at the age of 45, Gomes left her legal career to attend the Guignard School of Art in Belo Horizonte, Minas Gerais.
+This pivotal decision marked her formal entry into the art world.

+She credits her maternal grandmother with her interest in art.
 In a 2022 profile in Sculpture magazine she states, "My grandmother was Black; she was a sorceress and would bless people with a branch of a plant called arruda.
 It was a ritual she would perform, and the memory of it is really strong for me.
-Since then, I've always been interested in craft - in things made by hand and folk art and the festivals, rituals, churches, and processions."
-In 1994, after a career in law and at age 45, Gomes turned her attention to art full time, enrolling in the Guignard School of Art in Belo Horizonte, Minas Gerais.
+Since then, I've always been interested in craft – in things made by hand and folk art and the festivals, rituals, churches, and processions."

+In a 2024 interview, Gomes identified Afro-Brazilian artist Arthur Bispo do Rosário as a source of validation, noting they "share a visceral, collective memory that operates unconsciously" and that Bispo, and some other artists of African descent, paved the way for her and others in their struggles to have their practice recognized as art.